 Transciliary fistulization, transciliary filtration, fistulization of sclera, glaucoma, increased intraocular pressure, fugo blade, Singh filtration

 APPROVED BY GOVERNING BODIES:

-The Fugo Blade (Medisurg, Ltd) for glaucoma was given FDA 510(k) marketing clearance October 2004 for sclerostomy for the treatment of primary open-angle glaucoma where maximum tolerated medical therapy and trabeculoplasty have failed.
+The Fugo Blade (Medisurg, Ltd) for glaucoma was granted U.S. Food and Drug Administration 510(k) marketing clearance in October 2004 for sclerostomy for the treatment of primary open-angle glaucoma where maximum tolerated medical therapy and trabeculoplasty have failed.

 Coverage is subject to member’s specific benefits.
 Group specific policy will supersede this policy when applicable.

 FEP contracts: FEP does not consider investigational if FDA approved and will be reviewed for medical necessity.
 Special benefit consideration may apply.
 Refer to member’s benefit plan.